 Contextual word learning is one of the best word recognition strategies that you can apply.
 It is actually simple to comprehend the word recognition.
 But teaching the word recognition can be challenging for teachers and parents.

 The challenges will be higher when the pupils come with different levels of skills and experiences in word recognition.
 As mentioned, you will not go wrong by exposing your pupils to the text that contains the words on a routine basis.
 You could focus on the text that is not especially challenging for your kids first.

-The more children who are exposed to books containing the same words, the sooner they will recognize the characteristics and variations of the words rather than giving up on trying to understand them.
+The more children are exposed to books containing the same words, the sooner they will recognize the characteristics and variations of the words rather than give up on trying to understand them.